aarpon/hrm_docs/usermanual/Administrator.rst

 Administrator’s options
 =======================

-There are a number of extra options available to the administrator, the most most relevant ones are explained here:
+There are a number of extra options that are available to the administrator
+only:

-* **Create global templates**: The administrator can create global templates, which are accessible to all users.
-This is useful to create a low threshold for beginning users to start deconvolving their raw data.
-Additionally the administrator may create a template for each setup present in the facility.
-The templates hold the same properties as the users template.
+* **Create global templates**: The administrator can create global templates accessible to all users.
+This is meaningful for lowering the threshold for those beginning users who need assistance to start deconvolving their raw data.
+Global templates can be created at any of the states where templates are required: :ref:`step2`, :ref:`step3` and :ref:`step4`.
-  Raw Images can be uploaded, so that the SNR estimator can be used when creating a restoration template.
-The administrator can manage *Image templates* (`See The Image Parameters
-  (2/5) <HRMUserManual.htm#50532397_23332>`__), *Restoration templates*
-  (`See The Restoration Parameters
-  (3/5) <HRMUserManual.htm#50532397_72620>`__) and *Analysis templates*
-  (`See Analysis parameters (4/5) <HRMUserManual.htm#50532397_74065>`__).

 Version upgrade